plurid/destream/README.md

 <h3>
-    control web pages in the browser of followers
+    remote control web pages in the browser of followers
 </h3>